biscuitapps/shopify-hello-world/README.md

 * Authorizes in online mode, that is, information about current admin user is available
 * Performs query against Shopify RESTful Admin API
 * Installs JS script that gets executed in the frontend store on load event
-* Start, stop and restart bash-based lifecycle events making the app ready to use in production (WIP)
+* Start, stop and restart bash-based lifecycle events making the app ready to use in production
-* AWS CodePipeline hooks working with bash-based lifecycle events (WIP)
+* AWS CodePipeline hooks working with bash-based lifecycle events

 ## Technology Stack
 * Web framework: Express (https://expressjs.com)